Detect

 I received a notification that my invoice is from a company on a warning list.
 What does this mean?

-Answer: The invoice sender has been identified in either a third-party register or a Visma user-generated warning list used for the warning list check.
+The invoice sender has been identified in either a third-party register or a Visma user-generated warning list.

 Receiving a warning means that the company name or business ID matches information in at least one of the registers.

-In the notification message, the “Source” field indicates the register where the sender was found.
+In the notification message, the “Source” field indicates which register the sender was found in.
 If the sender appears on multiple registers, all matching register names are included in the notification.

-See the list of registers used and the criteria for listing companies below.
+See the list of registers and the criteria for listing companies below.

 Sources